isrish/GPUWebDashboard/README.md

 ```
 $ python app.py
 ```
 You can check the dashboard app at <a href="http://localhost:5000">http://localhost:5000</a>.
-It will automaticaly refresh the page every 30 seconds.
+The page automaticaly refresh every 30 seconds.